Sticky Icon

 • Panchakarma: Detoxification improves the sluggish Kapha.
 Basti Therapy, also known as Vasti, involves the use of medicated enemas to cleanse the colon and rectum, remove toxins, and balance doshas.
 It helps alleviate Kapha accumulation in the gastrointestinal tract, promoting digestion, metabolism, and thyroid function.
 Vamana Therapy, or therapeutic vomiting, is used in cases of Kapha-dominant disorders like hypothyroidism, facilitating the expulsion of excess Kapha dosha from the upper respiratory tract, stomach, and lungs, enhancing metabolic processes and thyroid function.

 Integrative management of hypothyroidism involves combining modern medical diagnostics with Ayurvedic insights, providing a personalized approach to thyroid health.
 This approach addresses imbalances, supports thyroid function naturally, and promotes overall well-being, enabling patients to improve their thyroid function and quality of life.
+Ayurveda treatment for hypothyroidism plays a key role in this integrative model by utilizing herbal remedies, dietary guidance, and lifestyle modifications to restore balance and enhance thyroid health.

 Leave a Reply